palominodb/tableizer/README.md

 3. Rename local_settings.py.template to local_settings.py.
 Configure your local_settings.py file.
 (See Setting section for more detailed discussion)

 4. You will also need an sql user to do the data collection.
-It is Highly recommended that you make a user just for tableizer, for both security and accountability purposes.
+It is Highly recommended that you make a user just for MySQL Tools, for both security and accountability purposes.
 MySQL Tools needs 'select', and 'show view' priviliges.
 The below query give the 'mysql_tools' user the appropriate permissions.

         GRANT SELECT, SHOW VIEW ON *.* TO 'mysql_tools'@'ops.example.com' IDENTIFIED BY 'password';